Ganesh-Kdt/AI-Resume-Roaster-Reviewer/README.md

-# 🔥 AI Resume Roaster + Rewriter
+# AI Resume Roaster + Rewriter

 An intelligent AI-powered application that analyzes resumes, provides brutally honest feedback, and automatically rewrites bullet points to improve your chances of landing interviews.
 Built with Streamlit and OpenAI's GPT models.

 ## ✨ Features

-- **📄 PDF Resume Processing**: Upload and extract text from PDF resumes
+- **PDF Resume Processing**: Upload and extract text from PDF resumes
-- **🎯 Job-Specific Analysis**: Tailored feedback based on your target job role
+- **Job-Specific Analysis**: Tailored feedback based on your target job role
-- **🤖 AI-Powered Feedback**: Brutal but constructive resume roasting from AI hiring managers
+- **AI-Powered Feedback**: Brutal but constructive resume roasting from AI hiring managers
-- **✍️ Automatic Rewriting**: AI rewrites weak bullet points with strong action verbs and metrics
+- **Automatic Rewriting**: AI rewrites weak bullet points with strong action verbs and metrics
-- **📊 ATS Score Calculation**: Get a numerical score to measure resume effectiveness
+- **ATS Score Calculation**: Get a numerical score to measure resume effectiveness
-- **🔍 Vision Analysis**: Uses GPT-Vision to analyze resume formatting and layout
+- **Vision Analysis**: Uses GPT-Vision to analyze resume formatting and layout
-- **💾 Download Updated Resume**: Get your improved resume as a text file
+- **Download Updated Resume**: Get your improved resume as a text file

 ## 🚀 How It Works